 This rhubarb vodka cocktail is made from sweetened rhubarb juice from homemade rhubarb puree, and vodka.
 It’s very simple.
 The rhubarb vodka cocktail is light and refreshing, with the flavor of slightly sweetened rhubarb; lightly tart and tangy.

 The cocktail glass is rimmed with sugar and a bit of cinnamon giving it extra sweetness but not too much!

 How to Make the Rhubarb Pie Cocktail – An Easy Rhubarb Vodka Cocktail

 Much like the recent Rhubarb Fool recipe, fresh rhubarb is cooked briefly with sugar and a bit of water.
 It breaks down into a puree which is strained to release the sweetened juice.
 It’s this juice that’s used to flavor the rhubarb vodka cocktail.

-An ounce of the syrup is shaken in a cocktail shaker with two ounces of vodka.
+An ounce of the rhubarb puree is shaken in a cocktail shaker with two ounces of vodka.
 It’s poured over ice and topped off with club soda for a refreshing fizz.

 The rhubarb vodka cocktail is very thirst quenching and a fun way to use fresh rhubarb during its short season.

 The cocktail recipe is all about harvesting the sweetened juice for the cocktail and does not use the pulp.